 The grantseeking enterprise is studied and applied.
 Community and public health grantseeking content, practices, and concepts are presented for application in most disciplines and areas of interest.
 Content includes locating and communicating with funding agencies, writing and reviewing grant proposals, analyzing requests for proposals, using technology in grantseeking, and implementing and evaluating grant funded projects.
 Project planning and administrative competencies are incorporated.
 Budget planning and grant administration is identified and applied.
 Prerequisite: CHE 380, CHE 400.
 Offered Fall, Spring.

 CHE 440 Cr.3

 Program Development in Community Health Education

 Community health analysis specific to community health education program development.
 Individual students develop knowledge of the following program development components: (1) needs, (2) objectives, (3) learning activities, (4) settings, (5) evaluation.
 Skills are developed in program planning and program implementing.
 Two hours for in-class activities are complemented by out-of-class program development experience.
-Prerequisite: CHE 340; CHE 350; admission to community health education.
+Prerequisite: PH 340 or CHE 340; CHE 350; admission to public health and community health education.
 Offered Fall, Spring.

 CHE 453/553 Cr.1-3

 Cultural Issues in Health Education: Ethnic, Racial, Religious, and Familial Groups